hightech-lowlife/hightech-lowlife.github.io/projects/028_cruiser_ebike/028_cruiser_ebike.md

 I modded my battery to add charge leads, this is optional.

 ![](controller.jpg)
-Depending on your kit and charger, you may need to conver the connectors on your controller to match your battery.
+Depending on your kit and charger, you may need to convert the connectors on your controller to match your battery.

 ![](bag.jpg)
 Put the battery in the included battery bag.